utori-dev/starter-vanilla-web-app/README.md

 The app will be updated automatically as code changes are saved.

+To simulate a production environment, run `npm run start:production`.
+Note that the `webpack-dev-server` is not intended for use in production environments.

 ### Test: `npm test`

 To test the app, run `npm test`.